Best audiophile headphones 2022 - NewsBreak

 Here at What Hi-Fi? we review hundreds of products every year, from TVs to speakers, headphones to streamers.

-We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing.
+We have state-of-the-art testing facilities in the UK where our team of expert reviewers does all our testing.
 This gives us complete control, ensuring consistency.

 All products are tested in comparison with rival products in the same price category, and all review verdicts are agreed upon by the team as a whole rather than an individual reviewer, again helping to ensure consistency and avoid any personal preference.